TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-10-rectify-turn-all-action-injects-to-constructor-injection-in-your-symfony-application.md

 ### How to Waste Week in 1 Team

 - 50 controllers, 4 actions per each → 200 services
 - some of them are duplicated
 - identify services, [`Request` objects](https://symfony.com/doc/current/controller.html#controller-request-argument) and [Argument Resolver objects](https://symfony.com/doc/current/controller/argument_value_resolver.html)
 - code-reviews and discussions that might take up-to 5-10 days
 - and rebase on new merged PRs... well, you have 4-10 hours of team-work wasted ahead of you.

 <br>

-**I find time of my team very precious**, so I Let Rector do the work.
+**I find the time of my team very precious**, don't you?
+So I Let Rector do the work.

 ## 3 Steps to Instant Refactoring of All Controllers